 California Vehicle Code 21950 CVC requires drivers in California to yield to pedestrians crossing a roadway within any marked or unmarked crosswalk.

-There are five important points to know about the failure to yield in California.
+There are six important points to know about the failure to yield in California.

 - While CVC 21950 requires drivers to yield to pedestrians, it also imposes on pedestrians a duty to exercise due care when crossing a roadway.